On this page13

 The Accessibility Factor

-Here's what nobody talks about: the I Ching has a gatekeeping problem.
+There is one thing nobody talks about.
+The I Ching has a gatekeeping problem.
 You need books.
 Lots of them.
 Wilhelm's translation, Blofeld's version, maybe the new Minford.
 You need time to study.
 You need cultural context to decode images written for ancient Chinese nobility.

 A tourist can walk into any temple, shake the cylinder, and get a meaningful fortune stick reading in ten minutes.
 The poems are translated.
 The grades are standardized.
-The narratives cross cultural boundaries — everyone understands a story about patience rewarded or warnings heeded.
+The narratives cross cultural boundaries.
+Almost anyone understands a story about patience rewarded or warnings heeded.

 Accuracy and Validation

-The accuracy question plagues both systems, but differently.
-I Ching users often complain about ambiguity — hexagrams that could mean anything, changing lines that contradict each other.
-The philosophical richness that makes I Ching profound also makes it slippery.
+The accuracy question troubles both systems in different ways.
+I Ching users often complain about ambiguity: hexagrams that could mean anything, changing lines that contradict each other.
+The philosophical richness that makes the I Ching profound also makes it slippery.

-Kau cim faces the opposite criticism: it's too specific.
+Kau cim faces the opposite criticism.
+It is too specific.
 How can stick 83 know about your exact situation?
-But that specificity becomes its strength.
+That specificity becomes its strength.
 When the narrative fits, it fits precisely.
-When it doesn't, you know immediately.
+When it does not, you know immediately.

 For I Ching Veterans: Why Try Fortune Sticks?

-If you love the I Ching's depth but sometimes crave something more direct, kau cim offers a fascinating alternative.
-Think of it as switching from reading philosophy to reading fiction — different approaches to truth, both valid.
+If you love the I Ching's depth but sometimes want something more direct, kau cim offers a useful alternative.
+Think of it as switching from reading philosophy to reading fiction.
+Different approaches to truth, both valid.

 The learning curve is gentle.
 No memorizing trigram associations or wrestling with archaic Chinese metaphysics.
-But don't mistake accessible for shallow.
+But do not mistake accessible for shallow.
 The hundred fortune stick poems contain centuries of wisdom, just packaged differently.

 The Hybrid Approach

-The most interesting practitioners I meet don't choose sides.
-They use both systems like complementary lenses.
+The most interesting practitioners I meet do not choose sides.
+They use both systems as complementary lenses.
 I Ching for the wide shot, kau cim for the close-up.

 "They're having a conversation across centuries," one temple regular tells me.
 "I Ching asks 'What forces are at play?'
 Fortune sticks ask 'What should I do Monday morning?'"